tharsheblows/alphabet-guess/README.md

 Another stupid game where you guess a letter.

+For the love of all that is good, do not run this in a production environment, it's for learning how the WP Interactivity API works and playing around.

+## Important notes

+- 13 April 2024: I've updated the names and namespaces of all blocks so if you have a version previous to this, all your blocks will stop working.
+    - I've abstracted the generation of the namespaces because I spent over half an hour trying to debug an issue caused by the fact that I couldn't see the difference between the strings "counter-scoreboard" and "counter-scorecard" 🫠

 ## To run this

 1. run `nvm use` (or make sure you're using node v18.15.0)